 Well now all the reviews are great, but with something new most of us take reviews with a pinch of salt and usually head off to search forums for opinions and reassurance before we part with our hard earned cash, after all how often does something suddently appear that really does the job for a fraction of the price.
 I did think the Trackace innovations were fairly obvious, but it seems not, there’s lots of misleading assumptions and myths out there about front wheel alignment and about the Trackace system itself, even by some forum “Experts”, so it’s time for this simple little kit to flex its innovative muscle.

 Trackace is the most reliably accurate laser wheel alignment gauge available.

-Trackace is a total toe angle gauge, all systems retailing up to £1000 are total toe angle gauges.
+Trackace is a total toe angle gauge, all systems retailing up to around £1000 are total toe angle gauges.
 Adjusting tracking is the same principle with Trackace as with these gauges.

 Go over £1000 you can get gauges that do refer to the rear wheels, this is to assist getting the steering central more quickly in a commercial environment where time is money, but you can centre the steering without any gauges at all.

 Spend even more, you could go for a system that uses two lasers and two simple scales, again assists centring the steering, but the problem here is simple scales cannot be accurate for different sized vehicles.

 Everything is only as accurate as its calibration.
 Trackace is the only gauge that is calibrated at a much greater distance than its operating distance and automatically calibrated to this high standard at every use because it is an integral part of the checking procedure.

 To make it as clear as possible, a picture says a thousand words.